About the Vision and Strategy

 Read the commentary from the Archbishop of York that accompanies this illustration.

 To help us achieve these strategic priorities we are looking at bringing simplicity and coherence to our governance structures, and the practical ways the Church is organised and gets things done that enable the local church to flourish.
+Read more about the Emerging Church of England programme.

 - Read: Vision and Strategy – address to General Synod, November 2021, by Stephen Cottrell, Archbishop of York